 Deacons are called to live a threefold ministry of service.
 This service can be summarized in the following way:

-- Service to the Eucharist: Every deacon is called to serve the sacrament of Christ’s Body and Blood by his proper participation at the Liturgy, his love and reverence of the Blessed Sacrament and his willingness to bring the Eucharist to those who are sick and unable to join the community of faith in Sunday worship.
-By virtue of his ordination, a deacon may preside at a number of liturgical services, including the baptism of infants, witness marriages, conduct funeral wakes, lead Exposition and Benediction of the Blessed Sacrament and assist at the Eucharist.
+• Service to the Eucharist: Every deacon is called to serve the sacrament of Christ’s Body and Blood by his proper participation in the Liturgy, his love and reverence of the Blessed Sacrament, and his willingness to bring the Eucharist to those who are sick and unable to join the community of faith in Sunday worship.
+By virtue of his ordination, a deacon may preside at many liturgical services, including the baptism of infants, witness marriages, conduct funeral wakes, lead the Exposition and Benediction of the Blessed Sacrament, and assist at the Eucharist.
 Each deacon must also cultivate a profound love and reverence for the sacrament of Christ’s Body and Blood.
 Such a Eucharistic spirituality is essential in the ministries described above.

 The Unity of Diaconal Service

 The Church has always taught that the threefold ministries that mark the life and work of the diaconate form a single whole whose parts can never be compromised or lost.
 The bishops teach this truth very clearly: